Amanda is a registered nurse with over 10 years of experience in obstetrics. She graduated with a Bachelor of Science in Nursing in 2003.

 Choosing a career in nursing is a decision not to be taken lightly.
-Nursing education is not the easiest curriculum and the work can be very demanding both physically and emotionally.
+Nursing education is not the easiest curriculum, and the work can be very demanding both physically and emotionally.
 To be a successful nurse, your heart must be in it.
 You really must love what you do.
-This Hub will provide you with: information about nursing, how to be come a nurse, and most importantly; how to be a successful nurse.
+This article will provide you with information about nursing, including how to become a nurse and, most importantly, how to be a successful nurse.

-A nurse can be a male or female who works in healthcare.
-Nurses work in a variety of settings to care for individuals or families any time that they encounter healthcare: from birth to death; in times of illness or maintaining health.
-Today, Nurses work with insurance companies, malpractice attournies, in schools, on cruise ships, airports etc...
+A nurse can be a male or female who is formally trained to work in healthcare.
+Nurses work in a variety of settings to care for individuals or families any time that they encounter healthcare: from birth to death, in times of illness, or in maintaining health.
+Today, nurses work with insurance companies and malpractice attorneys, in schools, on cruise ships, in airports, for major companies like Google, and more.
 The opportunities for nurses are endless.
 Nurses act as patient advocates.
-In this role the Nurse acts as a liaison between the doctor and patient:
+In this role, the nurse acts as a liaison between the doctor and patient.

 - Explaining medical terms and procedures to patients at their level of understanding

 - Ensuring that the patient's questions, needs, and concerns are communicated to the doctor